11. pyxc: Statement Blocks

 INDENT and DEDENT

-The lexer keeps an indentation stack and a pending-token queue.
-At the start of each line it measures the column, compares it to the top of the stack, and pushes INDENT or DEDENT tokens into the queue for the parser to drain one at a time:
+At the start of each line it finds the indentation level, compares it to the top of the stack, and pushes INDENT or DEDENT tokens into the queue.
+When indentation drops by multiple levels in one step, one DEDENT is queued per level closed and the parser drains them one at a time:

 static vector<int> IndentStack = {0}; // starts at column 0